 - Mouse over the comment and options will appear underneath them.
 Here is a detailed explanation of each:

 - Unapprove – Removes a comment from the post, but leaves it in your pending queue.
 If you approve it again, it will reappear on your page.

 - Reply – Adds a comment as a reply to the post.

-- Quick Edit/Edit – Self explanatory!
+- Quick Edit/Edit – Clean up misspellings or remove links.

 - Spam – Sends the comment to the spam queue.

 - Trash – Removes a comment entirely and deletes it from all queues.